quoteboxqa/api/source/includes/_userprofile.md

 This endpoint will get profile details of the user.

-This endpoint will simulate a scenario when the user request his/her personal profile details
+This endpoint resembles a scenario when the user request his/her personal profile details

 ```shell
 # HTTP REQUEST OBJECT